 On behalf of the expat community, Expatica investigated the requirements for foreigners looking to invest in a buy-to-let property in the Netherlands.

 Expats must have spent at least three years living and working in the Netherlands.
 Their minimum gross income should be €45,000 per year.
 Also, the EU nationality condition applies.

 Another significant detail is that private cash is necessary at all times.
 The bank provides a loan up to 70% of the value of the property, which means the remainder of the purchase needs to be financed with own cash.

 Getting a mortgage for buy-to-let property in the Netherlands

-Provided the above conditions are met, a mortgage can be requested.
+If you meet the conditions, you can request a mortgage.
 The bank will set yet a few more conditions regarding (the rental of) the apartment.
 For instance, a permanent occupation needs to be the case.
-AirBnB or any other short-term rental is disallowed.
+AirBnB or any other short-term rental is not possible.

 Bank may only finance apartments and residences located in large cities due to the minor risk of vacancy.

 Up to 50 percent of the value of the property can be an interest-only mortgage.
 If the mortgage exceeds 50 percent, then the remainder up to 70 percent needs to be repaid on a linear basis in 10 years.
 Further, the yearly rental value / yearly mortgage cost (interest and repayment) ratio needs to exceed the norm of 1.25.

 The tax consequences are as follows.
 For the value of the apartment (less the mortgage), a 1.2 percent levy is indebted annually.
 This is the box 3 levy in the income tax.